adamlilith/fasterRaster/README.md

 ## An example ##

 Let's get started!
 We'll do a simple operation in which we calculate the distance to rivers (represented by a spatial lines vector object) and burn the distance values into a raster.
 To do this, we'll be using maps representing the middle of the eastern coast of Madagascar.
+We will also use the \code{terra} and \code{sf} packages for raster and spatial vector support, respectively (**fasterRaster** also works with `terra`'s `SpatVector` class, and in fact "prefers" it).

 `library(fasterRaster)`
 `library(terra)`
 `library(sf)`

-`# please change the next line to fit your installation path for GRASS`
+Please use/change the appropriate line to fit your installation path for **GRASS**:
-`grassDir <- 'C:/Program Files/GRASS GIS 8.2' # for a PC`
+`options(grassDir = 'C:/Program Files/GRASS GIS 8.2') # PC`
+`options(grassDir = "/Applications/GRASS-8.2.app/Contents/Resources") # Mac`
-`options(grassDir = grassDir)`
+`options(grassDir = '/usr/local/grass') # Linux`

 `# load a raster to serve as a template and spatial vector file with rivers`
 `madForest2000 <- fasterData('madForest2000')`